-The NoGo Lines are sensible to ECDIS alert functions.
-Moreover, the service recognizes the need for an additional margin of safety through the use of CATZOC.
+The NoGo features are sensitive to ECDIS alert functions.
+Moreover, the service recognizes the need for an additional margin of safety, through the use of CATZOC.
 This guarantees that inaccuracies – which are inherent to all charts - are taken into account.

-The regular CIO+ distribution processes takes care of the CIO+ NoGo Area delivery to the vessels.
+The regular CIO+ distribution processes take care of delivery of the CIO+NoGo Areas to the vessels.

 CIO+ NoGo Areas